A Singular Woodbury and Pseudo-Determinant Matrix Identities and Application to Gaussian Process Regression: Applications to Gaussian Process Regression

-Often, it is desirable to consider cases when \(t\) is small \ie \(t \lambda_n \ll 1\), which then we can represent \(\tens{M}(t, \varsigma)\) with a truncation of the series \eqref{eq:M-series}.
-Such formulation leads to the asymptotic analysis of the likelihood function and has been shown by \citet{AMELI-2022-a} to provide an efficient approximation method to train the Gaussian process.
+When \(t\) is small, \ie \(t \lambda_n \ll 1\), it is often useful to represent \(\tens{M}(t, \varsigma)\) through a truncation of series \eqref{eq:M-series}.
+This leads to an asymptotic analysis of the likelihood function, as shown by \citet{AMELI-2022-a}.
+Their study demonstrates that this truncated series approach is an efficient approximation method to train the Gaussian process regression.